Fidelity Cash Sweep Account Options and Rates

 Fidelity FCASH

 The second option Fidelity offers for free cash balances is FCASH.
 This is simply a deposit of cash that is SIPC insured.
-It is not invested in any security, money market fund or otherwise.
-The advantage of this one as far as Fidelity is concerned is that the broker can use it to fund its day-to-day operations.
-The current interest rate on FCASH is 1.57%.
+It is not invested in any security, including money market funds.
+The advantage of this option for Fidelity is that the broker can use it to fund its day-to-day operations.
+The current interest rate on FCASH is 2.69%.

 Fidelity FDIC Sweep

 Fidelity clients who prefer FDIC insurance can get it through the firm’s FDIC-sweep program.
-Essentially, the way this works is that an account’s idle cash is moved to a partner bank that is FDIC insured.
-The cash sits in the bank’s vault, although it is available for trading inside the Fidelity brokerage account.
+This program works by moving idle cash to a partner bank that is FDIC insured.
+The cash sits in the bank’s vault but is available for trading inside the Fidelity brokerage account.

-Because Fidelity uses at least 5 program banks in its sweep program, each customer is eligible for at least $1,250,000 in FDIC protection, five times the normal limit of $250,000.
-Thus, customers with large amounts of cash will find an advantage at Fidelity: more FDIC insurance with a single account.
+Fidelity uses at least five program banks in its sweep program, so each customer is eligible for at least $1,250,000 in FDIC protection, five times the normal limit of $250,000.
+This provides a significant advantage for customers with large cash balances: more FDIC insurance with a single account.

-Currently, the FDIC-sweep program has an APY of 1.58%, which is right at the SIPC rate.
+Currently, the FDIC-sweep program has an APY of 2.72%, which is comparable to the SIPC rate.

-Fidelity has recently launched a new program as part of its FDIC-sweep program: Money Market Overflow.
-In case a customer has more than $1.25 million of idle cash, or whatever the maximum is at the time, money beyond this level will be moved into a money market mutual fund.
-Currently, Fidelity is using FZSXX.
-This is the Fidelity Government Money Market Fund.
+Fidelity has also launched a new feature within its FDIC-sweep program: Money Market Overflow.
+If a customer has more than $1.25 million in idle cash, or whatever the maximum is at the time, the excess money will be moved into a money market mutual fund.
+Currently, Fidelity is using FZSXX, the Fidelity Government Money Market Fund, for this purpose.

-FZSXX is very similar to the other money market funds we have already seen.
-It has an expense ratio of 0.46% and a yield of 1.8%.
+FZSXX is very similar to the other money market funds mentioned earlier.
+It has an expense ratio of 0.46% and a yield of 4.99%.

 Comparison

 Majority of brokerage firms offer very low interest on investors' uninvested cash.
-TD Ameritrade's
+E*Trade's

 on free cash balances.